suomiton/konficurator/README.md

    Or simply open `index.html` in a modern browser that supports the File System Access API.

-3. **Select files**: Click "Select Configuration Files" and choose your JSON/XML files
+4. **Select files**: Click "Select Configuration Files" and choose your JSON/XML/ENV files

-4. **Edit values**: Modify values in the generated forms
+5. **Edit values**: Modify values in the generated forms

-5. **Save changes**: Click the "Save Changes" button for each file you want to update
+6. **Save changes**: Click the "Save Changes" button for each file you want to update

 ## Browser Support

-Requires browsers with File System Access API support:
+Requires browsers with File System Access API and WebAssembly support:

-- Chrome 86+
+- Chrome 86+ (File System Access API + WASM)
-- Edge 86+
+- Edge 86+ (File System Access API + WASM)
-- Opera 72+
+- Opera 72+ (File System Access API + WASM)

+**Note**: WebAssembly is supported in all modern browsers, but the File System Access API is the limiting factor for full functionality.

 ## Architecture

-The application follows SOLID principles with clear separation of concerns:
+The application follows SOLID principles with clear separation of concerns and a high-performance WebAssembly parser core:

 ### Core Modules

+- **Parser WASM** (`parser-wasm/`): High-performance Rust-based parser compiled to WebAssembly for JSON, XML, and ENV files
 - **FileHandler** (`src/fileHandler.ts`): Advanced file operations with File System Access API and permission management
-- **Parsers** (`src/parsers.ts`): JSON, XML, and ENV file parsing with extensible parser factory
+- **Parsers** (`src/parsers.ts`): TypeScript integration layer for the WASM parser with extensible factory patterns
-- **Renderer** (`src/renderer.ts`): Dynamic form generation with sticky save buttons and enhanced UI
+- **Renderer** (`src/renderer.ts`): Dynamic form generation and enhanced UI
 - **Persistence** (`src/persistence.ts`): Intelligent file saving with conflict detection and resolution
 - **Storage** (`src/handleStorage.ts`): Enhanced persistent storage with metadata and restoration capabilities
 - **Permission Manager** (`src/permissionManager.ts`): Robust permission handling and validation